Raviteq/adrapid-api/source/includes/_templates.md

 }
 ```

 Get the rules for a given template.
-The rules of a template defines which
+The rules of a template defines which datatypes are allowed for every field available in the template (texts, images, colors), as well as the supported output formats.

-datatypes are allowed for every field available in the template, as well as
+Rules for maximum text length (total characters) is supplied for every text field.

-which are the supported output formats.
+Images are resized to optimally fit the provided image area when rendering every banner, however, an optimal ratio is supplied in the rules for image fields.
+Images should preferably be provided in the largest resolution possible, especially when producing ads for printed materials.

 The following table shows the available field types:

 type | Description
 --------- | -----------
 text | A string of text of a maximum length
-image | A URL specifying a image
+image | An valid image
 color | A valid color specification

 ### HTTP Request